TELAPROLUGOUTHAM985/Detection-of-Facial-Deepfake-images-using-CNN-Architecture/README.md

  DenseNet121 Architecture:

--DenseNet121: A densely connected convolutional network where each layer is connected to every other layer, ensuring efficient feature reuse.
+- DenseNet121: A densely connected convolutional network where each layer is connected to every other layer, ensuring efficient feature reuse.
--Pre-trained on: ImageNet dataset, enabling transfer learning for deepfake detection.
+- Pre-trained on: ImageNet dataset, enabling transfer learning for deepfake detection.